US says Russia's Wagner Group seeking to transit material acquisitions through Mali | Law-Order

 US says Russia's Wagner Group seeking to transit material acquisitions through Mali

+Wagner mercenaries have fought alongside regular Russian troops in Ukraine, including in some of the most intense battles such as the ongoing fight for control of Bakhmut.
+Western countries have raised concerns over Wagner's activities in Mali since late 2021.

-The U.S. State Department on Monday said Russian mercenary force Wagner Group is trying to obscure its efforts to acquire military equipment for use in Ukraine, adding that Washington has been informed that Wagner is seeking to transit material acquisitions to aid Russia in the war through Mali.
+The U.S. State Department on Monday said Russia's Wagner Group is trying to obscure its efforts to acquire military equipment for use in Ukraine, adding that Washington has been informed the mercenary force is seeking to move those acquisitions through Mali to aid Russia in its war.

-"There are indications that Wagner has been attempting to purchase military systems from foreign suppliers and route these weapons through Mali as a third party.
-We have not seen as of yet any indications that these acquisitions have been finalized or executed, but we are monitoring the situation closely," State Department spokesperson Matthew Miller told reporters.
+Wagner is willing to use false paperwork for such transactions, State Department spokesperson Matthew Miller told reporters at a regular news briefing.
+"There are indications that Wagner has been attempting to purchase military systems from foreign suppliers and route these weapons through Mali as a third party," Miller said.

+"We have not seen as of yet any indications that these acquisitions have been finalized or executed, but we are monitoring the situation closely."
+Miller said Washington has imposed sanctions on a number of people and entities that support Wagner's military operations, and said the United States would have more to share soon.

+Reuters could not immediately reach Mali's government for comment.
+Wagner mercenaries have fought alongside regular Russian troops in Ukraine, including in some of the most intense battles such as the ongoing fight for control of Bakhmut.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)